MAXCASMAR/max-web-portfolio/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Reinforcement Learning, Natural Language Processing and Embodied Learning.
+I am also interested in Monetary Theory and the intersection between Artififical Intelligence and Economics.

 #interests:
 #- Artificial Intelligence